Early Childhood Education

 The traditional track is offered on campus in a classroom/lab setting.

 The Blended Options track is offered in an accelerated format.
-The Blended Options courses are organized into short, manageable segments (e.g. one class meeting each week for six or eight weeks) that meet during evening hours.
+The Blended Options courses are organized into manageable eight-week segments that meet during evening hours and online.

 What Makes This Program Unique